awsdocs/aws-systems-manager-user-guide/doc_source/automation-ec2reset.md

 # Walkthrough: Reset passwords and SSH keys on EC2 instances<a name="automation-ec2reset"></a>

-You can use the **AWSSupport\-ResetAccess** document to automatically reenable local Administrator password generation on EC2 instances for Windows Server and to generate a new SSH key on EC2 instances for Linux\.
-The **AWSSupport\-ResetAccess** document is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administrator password\.
+You can use the **AWSSupport\-ResetAccess** runbook to automatically reenable local Administrator password generation on EC2 instances for Windows Server and to generate a new SSH key on EC2 instances for Linux\.
+The **AWSSupport\-ResetAccess** runbook is designed to perform a combination of Systems Manager actions, AWS CloudFormation actions, and Lambda functions that automate the steps normally required to reset the local administrator password\.

-You can use Automation with the **AWSSupport\-ResetAccess** document to solve the following problems:
+You can use Automation with the **AWSSupport\-ResetAccess** runbook to solve the following problems:

 **Windows**

-*You lost the EC2 key pair*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to create a password\-enabled AMI from your current instance, launch a new instance from the AMI, and select a key pair you own\.
+*You lost the EC2 key pair*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to create a password\-enabled AMI from your current instance, launch a new instance from the AMI, and select a key pair you own\.

-*You lost the local Administrator password*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to generate a new password that you can decrypt with the current EC2 key pair\.
+*You lost the local Administrator password*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to generate a new password that you can decrypt with the current EC2 key pair\.

 **Linux**

-*You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** document to create a new SSH key for your current instance, which enables you to connect to the instance again\.
+*You lost your EC2 key pair, or you configured SSH access to the instance with a key you lost*: To resolve this problem, you can use the **AWSSupport\-ResetAccess** runbook to create a new SSH key for your current instance, which enables you to connect to the instance again\.

 **Note**
 If your EC2 instance for Windows Server is configured for Systems Manager, you can also reset your local Administrator password by using EC2Rescue and Run Command\.
 For more information, see [Using EC2Rescue for Windows Server with Systems Manager Run Command](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2rw-ssm.html) in the *Amazon EC2 User Guide for Windows Instances*\.

 ## How it works<a name="automation-ec2reset-how"></a>

-Troubleshooting an instance with Automation and the **AWSSupport\-ResetAccess** document works as follows:
+Troubleshooting an instance with Automation and the **AWSSupport\-ResetAccess** runbook works as follows:
-+ You specify the ID of the instance and run the Automation workflow\.
++ You specify the ID of the instance and run the runbook\.
 + The system creates a temporary VPC, and then runs a series of Lambda functions to configure the VPC\.
 + The system identifies a subnet for your temporary VPC in the same Availability Zone as your original instance\.
 + The system launches a temporary, SSM\-enabled helper instance\.